MatrixMKII/SipeedTangPrimer25k/VGA640x480_60Hz/README.md

 This is a basic working implementation of VGA, providing only:

-   * Horizontal and vertical sync signals  + back- and front porch.
+   * Horizontal and vertical sync signals
    * Simple test pattern output

 Planned Features and Future Improvements: